From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Why this works: When someone else is watching, you show up differently.
 You don't want to let them down—and that feeling carries you through days when motivation is low.

-Tip #92: Don't Let Obstacles Discourage You
+Don't Let Obstacles Discourage You

 Obstacles aren't signs you're on the wrong path.
 They're proof you're on any path at all.
+Developing resilience is a key part of **overcoming obstacles**.

 When you hit a wall, don't stop.
 Ask: What can I learn from this?
 Is there another way around?

 The person who succeeds isn't the one who never faces obstacles—it's the one who keeps going when obstacles appear.
+This resilience is a key psychological trait, as highlighted in resources from the American Psychological Association.

 Look for others who share your goals.
 Join communities.
 Attend meetups.
 Connect online.